ioeXNetwork/ioeX.MainChain/docs/jsonrpc_apis.md

 Instructions
 ===============

-this is the document of ioex json rpc interfaces. it follows json-rpc 2.0 protocol but also keeps compatible with 1.0 version.
+this is the document of ela json rpc interfaces. it follows json-rpc 2.0 protocol but also keeps compatible with 1.0 version.
 That means both named params and positional params are acceptable.